Ixcatl/fables_novasophonia/docs/core/attributes.rst

 --------
 The amount of damage a creature is able to take before dying.

 Taking damage reduces Vitality, and a creature reduced to 0 Vitality dies.
-Particularly driven characters or those controlled by players may enter Death's Door when reduced to 0 Vitality instead.
+Particularly driven characters or those controlled by players may instead enter Death's Door when reduced to 0 Vitality.

 Stamina
 -------